NTIG-Uppsala/TE4-VALE-Biluthyrning/README.md

 ```

 To add more Python tests either add more methods (which start with test*) in the existing test*.py files or create a new file with the test*.py format using the template in "tests/template.py" but with a changed class-name.

-## Deploy to Github Pages

-Github Pages is built from the "main" branch.
-To update the live github pages site you have to squash merge your changes to the "main" branch and then push to the repository.

-To change which branch is deployed, change "branches" in [static.yml](.github/workflows/static.yml).